CSUN

 NVDA uses Windows OneCore by default.
 Windows OneCore is built into Windows 10 and 11 and is reasonably natural sounding.
 NVDA comes bundled with eSpeak-NG, a very responsive voice.
 People either love it, or find it sounds too “robotic”.

 There are a number of other paid options as well.
-Tiflotecnia’s Vocalizer synthesizer is an alternative to the Code Factory offering.
+Tiflotecnia sell the Vocalizer synthesizer.
 Acapela, Cereproc, Harpo software are all paid offerings.

 New Windows OneCore voices can be added by installing new language speech packs in Windows.
 Any SAPI 5 compatible voice should also be able to work with NVDA.